In an emergency, a driver must bring their vehicle to a stop in the shortest distance possible.

 This is when:

-Reaction times vary from person to person but are typically 0.2 to 0.9 seconds (s).
+Reaction times vary from person to person, but are typically 0.2 seconds (s) to 0.9 s.
 A driver's reaction time can be affected by:

 Longer reaction times increase the thinking distance when stopping from a given speed.

 There are different ways to measure reaction times.
 One simple method involves dropping a ruler between someone's open thumb and forefinger.
-The higher the reaction time needed to grasp the falling ruler, the further the ruler falls before being stopped.
-The ruler can be adjusted to measure in seconds rather than in millimetres.
+The further the ruler falls before being stopped, the higher the reaction time of the person grabbing the ruler.
+The ruler can be marked in s rather than in mm.

-The braking distance of a vehicle can be increased by:
+The braking distance of a vehicle can be affected by: